towersvault/shinpokered/README.md

 The game's systems will generally detect items in the non-active bag space.
 Unique systems, such as Pokemon Stadium, will only recognize the active bag's item list.

-Hold SELECT and press START while on the bag menu to auto-sort your items.
+Hold SELECT and press START while on the bag menu or PC item box menu to auto-sort your items

 Each pokemon on your team has a field move slot.
 These slots can temporarily hold a HM move for overworld-use only.